johnjfox/Analytic_Enterprise/markdown/02b_Matplotlib_Overview.md

 A DataFrame in pandas is a tabular representation of data.
 You can sort of think of it as being the equivalent to a worksheet in Microsoft Excel.
 As always, the easiest way to get a handle on this is to actually grab some data.

 Now, let's write a little python to read a file in and create a DataFrame.
 We'll use the same *iris* data that we used with the DataFrame notebook.

+Since the data load requires access to the internet, I'm only going to do this once rather than everytime I try to use the data.
+As a result, if you actually modify the DataFrame, you may see some results that don't quite make sense when compared to the text that you've been reading.
+If that happens, then I suggest that you just re-read this next cell and see if the problem is fixed.

 ```python
 >>> # Let's import the pandas library